Editor’s Note: This piece was first published in Danish magazine Friktion and is republished with permission.

-Considering the overwhelming whiteness in European advertisement in general, I don’t believe it to be a coincidence that Heineken, as a white owned company, chooses to use people of color and racially ambiguous people as the stars of this ad.
-In representing the “lighter is better” demographic, the two lighter skinned actors become pawns to the white system which uses them to mask its racism, that becomes perhaps more subtle with the acceptance of some people of color.
+Considering the overwhelming whiteness found in European advertisements in general, I don’t believe it to be a coincidence that Heineken, as a white-owned company, chose to use people of color (some of them racially ambiguous) as the stars of this ad.
+The two lighter-skinned actors become pawns for the white system to use them to mask its racism, a racism that attempts to be more subtle with the acceptance of some people of color.

-This “safe” embodiment of the “foreign” brings with it as well a peculiar kind of sexual capital.
-In people of color who are mixed with white, intrigued white people who want a taste of the exotic without venturing too far away from the known, see a unique opportunity.
-Through some less successful sexual experiences with white men, I have learnt that there is a specific female Eurasian fetish, which holds similar connotations to the Asian fetish, but with the added overt sexual agency and other “attractive” traits attributed to white women, in essence a blend of two stereotypes perfectly tailored to the white male fantasy.
-I find this to be yet another embodiment of how people of color become more coveted, useful and accepted when they also embody whiteness.
+This “safe” embodiment of the “foreign” also brings with it a peculiar kind of sexual capital.
+In people of color who are mixed with white, intrigued white people who want a taste of the exotic without venturing too far away from the known see a unique opportunity.
+Through some less successful sexual experiences with white men, I have learned that there is a specific female Eurasian fetish.
+This involves similar connotations with the Asian fetish, but with the added sexual agency and other “attractive” traits attributed to white women.
+In essence, it’s a blend of two stereotypes perfectly tailored to the white male fantasy.
+I find this to be yet another embodiment of how people of color become more coveted, useful, and accepted when they also embody whiteness.

-As a half-white, half-Asian woman I find myself viewed by my white surroundings as a safe and relatable personification of their orientalist fascinations.
+As a half-white, half-Asian woman I find myself viewed by my white peers as a safe and relatable personification of their orientalist fascinations.
 I theorize that this intercalary role is a convenient tool for white people to mask racial tensions and guilt.
-By exhibiting acceptance to people of color who embody whiteness, such as in the “lighter is better” advertisement, in the model immigrant trope, as assumed interracial mediators to white people, and as westernized exotic sexual fantasies, white society attempts to maintain its dominance while exhibiting an image of tolerance.
+By exhibiting acceptance towards people of color who embody whiteness, such as in the “lighter is better” advertisement; in the model immigrant trope; as assumed interracial mediators for white people; and as Westernized exotic sexual fantasies, white society attempts to maintain its dominance while exhibiting an image of tolerance.

 Written with inspiration and support from Fællesskab for Kritiske Antropologer and Sanctuary: POC Community Healing